Chapter 7 Highlighting Freaks, Shifts, and Trends

 ## 6 2020-06-01 5 14840 11.77776 0 5.041667

-function.
-We see that there is one data point (#1) above the upper control limit.
-If we look carefully we also find an unusually long run of 11 data points below the centre line (#14-#24) and that the curve crosses the centre line only 7 times.
-Thus, in addition to the freak, there is also a shift in data, which is not large enough to break the limits but sustained enough to trigger the runs rules.
+Figure 7.1 shows these data plotted with the spc() function.
+We can see that one data point (#1) lies above the upper control limit.
+Looking more closely, we also find an unusually long run of 11 data points below the centre line (#14–#24), and the line crosses the centre line only 7 times.
+Thus, in addition to the freak, there is also a shift in the data, not large enough to break the control limits, but sustained enough to trigger the runs rules.

-Figure 7.1: C control chart of CDiff infections
+Figure 7.1: C control chart of Clostrioides difficile infections

-To help us signal special cause variation we will improve the spc()
+To help us identify special cause variation more easily, we now improve the spc() function.

-Lines 33-34: Create a logical vector identifying data points that lie outside the control limits.
+Third, it creates a logical vector identifying points that fall outside the control limits.

 spc <- function(